lwdgit/sequelize-docs/en-US/docs/associations.md

 // Also works for `belongsToMany`.
 ```

-Now we can create a project with multiple tags in the following way:
+Now we can create a product with multiple tags in the following way:

 ```js
 Product.create({